InvolveDigital/involve-test-task-flutter/README.md

 Save the `user_id` and `full_name` in Get state and reuse it in the last screen.

 Use this repository to get started.
 It provides a few things you can reuse for this task, however, it seems like that there are some small bugs.

+Submit your result for review to simon@involve.co.th once you are done.